-How many passengers had the same last name as you?
+- How many passengers on the Ship had the same last name as you?
 Did anyone have your whole name?
-Could any of these people be related to your family?
-Why or why not? ;

-Create a family tree on separate paper.
+Could any of these people be from your family?
+Why or why not? - Create a family tree on separate paper.
 Highlight the names of your relatives who were alive in 1912, the year Titanic sailed.
 Are any of them still alive?
-5:
+5

 Part 2: Look for passengers who are connected to your state.
 Fill in this chart with their information.
 Use separate paper if you need more room.
 The last column is filled in during your field trip.
-Indicate whether or not there is anything at the Exhibition associated with the person and, if so, what it is.